virocon-organization/virocon/docs/description_cheat_sheet.rst

 fit_descriptions
 ~~~~~~~~~~~~~~~~

-fit_descriptions define how to fit a model.
+fit_descriptions define which methods are used to estimate the parameter values
+of a joint model, i.e. which fitting methods are used.
 A list of fit_descriptions can be passed to the
 :func:`virocon.jointmodels.GlobalHierarchicalModel.fit` method,
 one for each dimension.